Bedrock-OSS/bedrock-wiki/docs/blocks/block-components.md

 -   `propagates_power` — Boolean (optional)
     -   Determines whether this block conducts redstone power to adjacent blocks.
         -   This parameter is set to `false`{lang=json} by default and overrides the `redstone_conductor` parameter of the [redstone conductivity](#redstone-conductivity) component.
-        -   This allows the block to unintuitively have properties of a redstone conductor while not actually conducting redstone.
+        -   This allows the block to counterintuitively have properties of a redstone conductor while not actually conducting redstone.

 <CodeHeader>minecraft:block > components</CodeHeader>